cseanburns/journal-issues/manuscript.md

 The promise with digital technologies is to provide access to more of the research process than analog technologies could in the print era.
-However, since we continue to function using a print era model, we will be hard pressed to truly realize the full potential of open science.
+However, since journals continue to function using a print era model, they will be hard pressed to truly realize the full potential of open science.

 There are many ways we can embrace digital